 - To the extent allowed by applicable law, you'll indemnify Google and its directors, officers, employees, and contractors for any third-party legal proceedings (including actions by government authorities) arising out of or relating to your unlawful use of the services or violation of these terms or service-specific additional terms.
-This indemnity covers any liability or expense arising from claims, losses, damages, judgments, fines, litigation costs, and legal fees. - If you're legally exempt from certain responsibilities, including indemnification, then those responsibilities don't apply to you under these terms.
-For example, the United Nations enjoys certain immunities from legal obligations and these terms don't override those immunities.
+This indemnity covers any liability or expense arising from claims, losses, damages, judgments, fines, litigation costs, and legal fees, except to the extent a liability or expense is caused by Google's breach, negligence, or willful misconduct. - If you're legally exempt from certain responsibilities, including indemnification, then those responsibilities don't apply to you under these terms.
+For example, the United Nations enjoys certain immunities from legal obligations and these terms don't override those immunities. - Google won't be responsible for the following liabilities: - loss of profits, revenues, business opportunities, goodwill, or anticipated savings - indirect or consequential loss - punitive damages - Except as stated in the For all users section above, Google's total liability arising out of or relating to these terms is limited to the greater of (1) US\$500 or (2) 125% of the fees that you paid to use the relevant services in the 12 months before the breach.